buddhist-uni/buddhist-uni.github.io/_courses/pali-new-course.md

 {% include content_blurb.html category="av" slug="new-pali-course_bodhi" %}
 - This version of the class was taught in 34 lectures to a new group of students.
-- If you're coming to this course having not taken "Level 1" but with prior knowledge of Pali or Sanskrit from elsewhere, this set of lectures is for you.
+- If you're coming to this course having not taken "Level 1" but with prior knowledge of Pāli or Sanskrit from elsewhere, this set of lectures is for you.

 ### Homework